Agh42/comply-22/README.md

 SCKG doesn't model all of the standards in the greatest depth (i.e. control enhancements, properties, parts won't be differentiated for 800-53) but it makes up for that by including a lot of standards.

-### *SCKG Example: a connection from PCI DSS to ISO/IEC 27001:2013 found by the "shortestPath" algorithm using a NIST CSF control as an intermediary*
+### *Compliance Mapping: a connection from PCI DSS to ISO/IEC 27001:2013 was found by the "shortestPath" algorithm using a NIST CSF control as an intermediary*

+This is accomplished by using the [SCKG](https://gitlab.com/redteam-project/sckg) graph.

 We can deduce that there is an analogy between the ISO 27001 control A.14.2.8 ("System Security Testing") and the PCI DSS controls 11.4 ("Use intrusion detection and prevention") and 11.5 ("Deploy a change detection mechanism"):